Lend A Hand Society: History

 Lend A Hand Society began when small clubs formed in response to the publication of a book titled Ten Times One is Ten, written by Edward Everett Hale in 1870.
-In the story, ten friends vow to “lend a hand” and recruit ten others to create a cascade of helping others, with the hope to eventually end suffering and accomplish world peace.
+In the story, ten friends vow to “lend a hand” and recruit ten others to create a cascade of helping others, with the hope to eventually ending suffering and accomplishing world peace.
 They follow Hale's four mottos: “Look Up and Not Down, Look Forward and Not Back, Look Out and Not In, Lend a Hand!”

 Throughout the years, there have been as many as 800 independent, nonsectarian Lend A Hand charitable clubs with a variety of names in the U.S. and overseas.
 The office of Edward Everett Hale, then minister of Boston's South Congregational Church, became a clearinghouse for communications between the clubs as well as publishing related magazines, newsletters, and annual reports.

 On November 20, 1891, the Ten Times One Corporation was legally formed to be the central headquarters of Clubs.
 Its name was formally changed to Lend A Hand Society in 1898.
 Lend A Hand solicited and received funds from its Clubs for national and international emergencies.
 For example, in 1918 a plea was sent to the Clubs urging them to help others in their communities affected by influenza.
 In 1923 a letter circulated in response to the Great Kanto Earthquake in Japan urging Clubs to collect money and clothing to send to the office or the Red Cross.
 In addition to helping in emergency situations, there was support over several decades beginning in 1907 for Dr. Wilfred Grenfell for his medical services to Labrador, including books for traveling libraries and outfitting a medicine chest to accompany the Grenfell Mission on a hospital ship in summers and on a sled in winters.

 Closer to home, in 1894 Edward Everett Hale and Rufus Tobey founded The Boston Floating Hospital with the administrative help of Lend A Hand Society.
 In the spring of 1896, a coalition was formed with the Lend A Hand Society, by which the Hospital obtained the advantages of incorporation.
-Donations were collected at the Lend A Hand central office and eventually the project grew and evolved with new medical understandings of pediatric patients.
+Donations were collected at the Lend A Hand central office, and eventually the project grew and evolved with new medical understandings of pediatric patients.
 Over time the Boston Floating Hospital for Children became an independent organization, before later becoming part of Tufts Medical Center.